Getting Started

 Click on a document to download that file

 A commit, once saved, with remain in its ‘Draft’ state UNTIL you click ‘Finalise Commit’ at which point it can no longer be edited or deleted.
-This is also what happens to all commits in a project when you publish it
+This is also what happens to all commits in a repository when you publish it

 You have access to your account settings should you wish to update your name, email address, password, organisation, avatar, notification settings, or delete your account